 Irish Modernisms : Legacies pf Modernism in the North

 From architecture and infrastructure to everyday domestic design, the works in the exhibition include print, sculpture, textile, and architecture, highlighting the complex and nuanced influence of modernism in the North of Ireland.
 The exhibition is co-curated by Catherine Hemelryk and Matt Retallick.
-This exhibition is open to the general public Tues–Sat, noon–6pm.
-We are hosting bubble bookings on Thursday mornings for a maximum of six people from up to two households; book here.

 James Ashe’s work often responds to architecture and the built environment, and for this exhibition he presents a series of newly commissioned print editions of Modernist buildings across NI from Craigavon, Banbridge, Sion Mills and Derry~Londonderry.
 Rachael Campbell-Palmer’s work addresses seriality and architecture with two bodies of work using concrete features in the exhibition.
 Seriality is also a feature of Grace McMurray’s hand-woven ribbon works, using geometry and patterns of Modernist art and design that also questions gendered labour and its value.